codeforboston/voiceapp311/README.md

 ## Installation

-### Part 1: Amazon Developers
+### Part 1: Amazon Developer
-1. Go to the Amazon developers page (https://developers.amazon.com) and log in.
+1. Go to the Amazon developers page (https://developer.amazon.com) and log in.
 2. Select **Alexa** from the menu bar near the top of the page.
 3. Select **Alexa Skills Kit** from the next page.
 4. Select **Add a New Skill** from the upper right corner of the next page.